 If you’re new to vegan baking, this recipe is a good one to start with.
 It uses very simple ingredients and the result is excellent.

-You can make them with gluten free flour.
+- Flour – I used white spelt flour, but you can use all-purpose flour or whole wheat flour in this muffin recipe.
+It will work just fine!
+You should also be able to use gluten free flour if needed.
 Try my gluten free flour blend, or a store-bought blend that doesn’t contain xanthan gum to keep these light and fluffy.

 Disclosure: This post contains affiliate links.

 For the muffins: